edgelesssys/contrast/docs/docs/examples/emojivoto.md

 ![screenshot of the emojivoto UI](../_media/emoijvoto.png)

-**This tutorial guides you through deploying [emojivoto](https://github.com/BuoyantIO/emojivoto) as a confidential Contrast deployment and validating the deployment from a voters perspective.**
+**This tutorial guides you through deploying [emojivoto](https://github.com/BuoyantIO/emojivoto) as a confidential Contrast deployment and validating the deployment from a voter's perspective.**

 Emojivoto is an example app allowing users to vote for different emojis and view votes on a leader board.
 It has a microservice architecture consisting of a